-I recently wrote about things in Northern Ireland which are actually Polish.
+I recently wrote about things in Northern Ireland which are actually Polish, differences between Northern Ireland and Poland, and translating Northern Irish slang into Polish.
 But does it work the opposite?
 What is there here in Poland that is exclusively Northern Irish?
 And I don’t mean British, UK-ish, Great Britain-ish or Irish.
 I mean strictly Northern Irish.
 (Though I threw in a few nearlies and uncertainties too).
 Having lived here for a few years and visited the country over 20 times, here are the Northern Irish things I was able to find on the streets of Poland.

 Back in 2007 while drinking in a bar in Warszawa’s Old Town, one of my friends brought me a bottle of “Belfast Beer”.
 I thought it was a joke, a wind up, a geg!
 But low and behold, it was a bottle of a dark stout, which was made in Poland.
 Yes, this is just called Belfast Beer yet it is not even available in Belfast!!